wely/DevCamp/HOL/java/06-appinsights/README.md

     ![image](./media/image-012.gif)

+View the custom events in the portal by opening the Application Insights blade, selecting **Usage** from the left navigation, and locating the **Custom Events** section.

 These custom events (and the related concept of custom metrics) are a powerful way to integrate telemetry into our application and centralize monitoring across multiple application instances.